Post-production meets human connection

 Supporting production at every stage

 This building works hard behind the scenes to support every aspect of Films@59’s business model.
 The ground floor is dedicated to kit rental – a key part of Films@59’s offer.
-It’s more practical in feel, with storage designed for easy access and quick turnarounds as teams come and go with equipment.
+It’s practical in feel, with storage designed for easy access and quick turnarounds as teams come and go with equipment.

+Long-term collaborators also have their place here, with a dedicated top-floor spaces and separate receptions, allowing clients to have a distinct identity whilst still being part of the community.
 The layout has been designed to avoid people feeling tucked away or cut off.
 You’re never far from natural light, a shared space, or another human – even if you’re deep in an edit.

 Historic character